briot/gnatbdd/docs/bdd.rst

   step definitions needs to be done in Ruby, although there exists a number of bridges to C++ and Java for instance.
-  Using it requires a Ruby setup on the developer's machine, and there is no built-in support for writting tests in Ada.
+  Using it requires a Ruby setup on the developer's machine, and there is no built-in support for writting tests in Ada

 * :program:`Xreq` is a tool implemented by Sogilis, which has been used for the testsuite of CRM, GNAT Tracker and bugtool for a while.
 This tool is